mxiuwang/git-practice/Scenario_6/readme.md

 # Rebase requiring force push

-This exercise reflects the scenario where you must rebase updates in your feature branch that have already been pushed to your fork, on top of changes other Intuit engineers made master.
+This exercise reflects the scenario where you must rebase updates in your feature branch that have already been pushed to your fork, on top of changes other engineers made master.
 However, you must use a `Force push` to rewrite commit history.

 ## What is "[Force pushing](https://www.atlassian.com/git/tutorials/syncing/git-push)"?